-Dissertation Title: Making Autocrats Accountable: Interests, Commitments, and Cooperation for Regime Change
+Dissertation Title: Making Autocrats Accountable: Interests, Priorities, and Cooperation for Regime Change

 Committee: Julia Lynch, Rudra Sil, Yuhua Wang, Bruce Desmarais

 Summary: In nearly all authoritarian regimes, democratization finds significant societal support and a number of organized opposition groups struggle for regime change.
 In some cases—such as in Iran in 1979— opposition groups are able to cooperate with one another and bring down authoritarianism.
 In others—such as the Assad regime in Syria—groups are not able to cooperate, and the ruler remains in place.
 Studies that apply cooperation theory on regimes predict that shared grievances about the current government and common interests in changing the existing regime foster cooperation among challengers.
 Yet, evidence suggests the contrary.
 This study examines the conditions under which diverse challengers, despite persistent divergence in their ideological preferences, are able to achieve a level of long-term cooperation that can transform the status quo.

 Using the case studies of the Ottoman transition to constitutional monarchy (1876–1908) and the French transition to constitutional monarchy (1814–1830), paired according to the least similar systems design, in combination with network theory, this study analyzes the effect of preferences on ideological issues (how the new regime should look like) and on strategic issues (how regime change should be carried out) to explain temporal dynamics of cooperation for regime change among challengers.
 This study conducts historiographical and archival work to identify the relevant actors and relevant issue dimensions and track preferences on these issues over time.
 It applies these findings on longitudinal network models (known as temporal exponential random graph models) to measure the extent to which preference alignment on an issue dimension, strategic or ideological, brings challengers to cooperate.